Why do we need to continue limits on what we are allowed to do?

 View Calaveras Seniors resources here

-Where can I find Calaveras County’s Variance to Stage 2 of California’s Roadmap to Modify the Stay-at-Home Order?
+Where can I find Calaveras County’s Variance to California’s Roadmap to Modify the Stay-at-Home Order?

 Where can I view Calaveras County’s readiness plan to reopen businesses?